-ArcGIS Server is designed to be scalable; it can accommodate both small and large deployments.
-When you first begin building your site, you might want to start small and install all the components on a single machine.
-As you deploy your production site, or if your site needs to handle more users, you can add more ArcGIS Server machines.
-You can also integrate your site into your existing IT infrastructure by using your own enterprise web server (for example, via ArcGIS Web Adaptor), database, or enterprise identity providers.
+ArcGIS Server is designed to be scalable and to accommodate both small and large deployments.
+When you first begin building your site, you may start small and install all the components on a single machine.
+As you deploy your production site, or if your site needs to manage more users, you can add more ArcGIS Server machines to the site.
+You can also integrate your site into your existing IT infrastructure by using your own enterprise web server (as with ArcGIS Web Adaptor), database, or organization-specific identity providers.
 ArcGIS Server can also be configured to support critical business operations through the use of high-availability configurations.
 You can also create multiple ArcGIS Server sites in your ArcGIS Enterprise deployment, with each site serving a different purpose or simply hosting more services.

-- Site—An ArcGIS Server site consists of several components, such as an ArcGIS Server machine and ArcGIS Web Adaptor.
+- Site—An ArcGIS Server site consists of one or more ArcGIS Server machines and ArcGIS Web Adaptor.
 These components can optionally be distributed across multiple machines to increase computing power and redundancy.
 Each machine in a server site participates on equal terms.
 For a more detailed description, see Inside an ArcGIS Server site.

-- ArcGIS Server—The main component of the site that does the work to satisfy requests issued to the GIS web services.
-ArcGIS Server can generate maps, run tools, serve imagery, and perform many other operations offered by ArcGIS.
+- ArcGIS Server—The main component of the site that processes requests issued to its GIS web services.
+ArcGIS Server can generate maps, run tools, serve imagery, and perform many other operations.

-- Network load balancer (NLB)—A third party component that uses a distribution algorithm to load balance network traffic across a number of hosts, helping to enhance the scalability and availability of web services.
+- Network load balancer (NLB)—An optional third-party component that uses a distribution algorithm to load balance network traffic across a number of hosts, helping to enhance the scalability and availability of web services.
 It also typically provides high availability by detecting machine failures and automatically redistributing traffic to available machines.

 - Data—Data supporting your web services, such as feature classes, tools, imagery, and locators.
 For more information, see Make your data accessible to ArcGIS Server.